 Even though the Division does not regulate employer self-insured health plans, it is interesting to note the changes in the number of ERISA self-insured plans in Colorado over the last 16 years.
 Figure 3 shows that the number of private employers in Colorado offering health plans and that self-insure at least one of their plans has both increased and decreased over the last 10 years.
-The percentage in Colorado spikes at 40.6% in 2008 and 41.2% in 2012 falling down to 34.7% in 2013.
-These spikes are significant compared to the percentage nationwide, which has seen a steady increase from 34.2% in 2008 to 37.6% in 2013.
+The percentage in Colorado spikes at 40.6% in 2008 and 41.2% in 2012 falling down to 31.7% in 2015 and 34.7% in 2013.
+These spikes are significant compared to the percentage nationwide, which has seen a mostly steady increase from 34.2% in 2008 to 37.2% in 2014.